Comprehensive Salary Management Guide: 2026

 Management of Social Charges and Legal Optimization in 2026

-Main Employer Contributions to Master
+Main Employer Social Contributions to Master

-- AGIRC-ARRCO supplementary retirement: mandatory for all private sector employees, 7.87% rate on bracket 1 (60% employer share) and 21.59% on bracket 2.
+- Complementary pension AGIRC-ARRCO: mandatory for all private sector employees, rate of 7.87% on slice 1 (60% employer share) and 21.59% on slice 2.

 - Employer contribution to vocational training: between 0.55% (companies < 11 employees) and 1% (11+ employees) of gross payroll.

-In 2026, this mechanism is subject to regulatory adjustments as part of the social protection financing reform.
+In 2026, this arrangement is subject to regulatory adjustments as part of the social protection financing reform.
 Payroll teams must imperatively configure their payroll software correctly to integrate the latest calculation methods published by URSSAF.

 ---